UniversalDependencies/docs/_hyw/dep/nmod.md

 3	վայրեր	վայր	NOUN	_	Animacy=Nhum|Case=Nom|Definite=Ind|Number=Plur	0	root	_	Translit=vayrer|LTranslit=vayr
 ~~~

-* for an explicative attribute of a noun or for noun modifier specifying the whole-part relation: a typical example is a title/profession attached to a name of a person.
-The relation is similar to the [flat]() relation that links the first and the last name, but it is not labeled `flat` because the title is not part of the name:
+* for an explicative attribute of a noun or for a noun modifier specifying a whole-part relation.
+A typical example is a title or profession attached to the name of a person.
+This contrasts with titles, honorifics, regnal numbers, and epithets that follow the personal name and are treated as part of it.
+These are attached with [flat:name]().

 ~~~ conllu
 # visual-style 2 1 nmod color:blue
 1	Տոքթոր	տոքթոր	NOUN	_	Animacy=Hum|Case=Nom|Definite=Ind|Number=Sing	2	nmod	_	Translit=Tok’t’or|LTranslit=tok’t’or